 Current Job Openings Include:

-Several part-time Kitchen and Dining Room positions are available in Dining Services.
+Several full-time and part-time Kitchen and Dining Room positions are available in Dining Services.

 - Dishwashers: Thorough cleaning of all pots, pans, kitchen equipment and floors.
 Ensure that sanitation and safety meets or exceeds specifications of Randolph County Health Department.

 - Servers: Serve and interact with guests in friendly manner; set-up and clean-up in accordance with D&E standards.

 - Cooks: Prepare items in accordance with HACCP regulations.
 Store and date all food properly.
 Clean and organize all equipment and storage areas in kitchen.